-The Council established a property joint venture with Countryside Properties UK, called the Bracknell Forest Cambium Partnership, in 2020.
+The Council established a property joint venture with Countryside Properties UK (now part of the Vistry group), called the Bracknell Forest Cambium Partnership, in 2020.
 Its key objective is to help the town centre continue to thrive by providing new homes, commercial and retail space.
 The Partnership is currently working on the redevelopment of the Coopers Hill site adjacent to Bracknell train station and land next to The Point on Market Street.
-Construction is well advanced at Coopers Hill with around half of the homes for private sale having been completed and sold.
+Construction has completed at Coopers Hill with all but one of the homes for private sale having been purchased.
 The Council has made several loans to the partnership, details of which are included under Long Term Debtors in Note 21.
 Net Profits of the JV will be apportioned equally between the two members.
-As at the 31 March 2024 there is a net loss of which the Council's share is £0.385m.
+As at the 31 March 2025 there is a net profit of which the Council's share is £0.576m.